spencer-shadley/completed-class/01-Class-Content/05-Third-Party-APIs/02-Homework/README.md

 ## Business Context

-For companies that handle large amounts of sensitive data, weak passwords can pose a real security threat.
-An application that can generate strong passwords quickly and effortlessly will save employees time and ensure secure access to data.
+Poor time management can result in missed meetings and deadlines and create the appearance of unprofessionalism.
+A daily planner allows employees to see their day at a glance, schedule time effectively, and improve productivity.

 ## Acceptance Criteria

-GIVEN an employee needs to plan out their day
+GIVEN an employee adds events to a specific hour in a calendar

-WHEN prompted for password criteria
+WHEN the employee clicks the save button

-THEN a password is generated
+THEN events are saved to that hour

 - - -